shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ```

 ### Product description

-In the next step we will replace the default product description and rating tabs by overriding the `frontend_detail_index_detail` block.
-Due to our minimalistic design we only want to output the product description with 450 characters:
+In the next step, we will replace the default product description and rating tabs by overriding the `frontend_detail_index_detail` block.
+Due to our minimalistic design, we want to output the product description with 450 characters at most:

 ```
 {block name='frontend_detail_index_detail'}